DFHack/dfhack/README.rst

 liquids
 =======
 Allows adding magma, water and obsidian to the game.
 It replaces the normal dfhack command line and can't be used from a hotkey.
 Settings will be remembered as long as dfhack runs.
-Intended for use in combination with the command liquidsgo-here (which can be bound to a hotkey).
+Intended for use in combination with the command liquids-here (which can be bound to a hotkey).
 For more information, refer to the command's internal help.

 .. note::